Historic Rock Ford

 Historic Rock Ford consists of the General Edward Hand Mansion and John J. Snyder, Jr. Gallery of Early Lancaster County Decorative Arts, located on the second floor of the Rock Ford barn.

-Edward Hand was born in Kings County, Ireland.
-After attending college in Ireland, Hand enlisted as a surgeon's mate, which led him to Fort Pitt in Pennsylvania.
-In America, Edward Hand was active in many parts of American society; He began his career as a doctor, eventually became a US General in the American Revolution, and participated in local politics in Lancaster, Pennsylvania.
+The circa 1794 Georgian mansion was the home of Edward Hand.
+Hand was born in Kings County, Ireland.
+After attending college in Ireland, he enlisted as a surgeon's mate, leading him to Fort Pitt in Pennsylvania.
+Edward Hand was active in many parts of American society; He began his career as a doctor, eventually became Adjutant General under George Washington in the American Revolution, and participated in local politics in Lancaster, Pennsylvania.

 Backstory and Context

 Hand's early life consisted of practicing medicine.
 He began his medical career in the 18th Regiment of Foot (Royal Irish).
 With this army, he traveled as a surgeon's mate.
 He was stationed in various places including Philadelphia and Fort Pitt.
 Then in 1774, Hand moved to Lancaster, Pennsylvania to practice medicine on his own.
 A year later, in 1775, Hand married his wife, Catherine Ewing.
 In Lancaster, he was accompanied by many other Irish and Scot-Irish immigrants; All of which had strong anti-English and revolutionary beliefs.